Barkada Wine Bar in Washington D.C., accused of cultural misappropriation, is changing its name after receiving flak from “woke Filipino Americans”

 Man…these Fil-Am Karens…— Manny (@mannydr) August 1, 2020

-Most of the Filipino-American in social media reacted positively with the name change.
+Most of the Filipino-Americans in social media reacted positively to the name change.
 Others mocked the wine bar.
-Only a few thought the name brand was a good idea, by way of promoting Filipino culture in the USA.
+Only a few thought the name brand was a good idea by way of promoting Filipino culture in the USA.

-However, as it trended on Facebook from netizens in the Philippines, they found the reaction of Filipino-Americans who caused the “name change” a snooty overreaction.
+However, Facebook netizens in the Philippines found the reaction of the woke Filipino Americans ridiculous.